-FACTS monthly payments beginning July 1, 2020
+FACTS monthly payments beginning July 1, 2022

-Payments may be transferred on 5th or 20th of the month directly from savings account, checking account, or credit card, or check to to FACTS due at the end of the month.
-Payments must be completed by May 31, 2021 No annual fees for this service.
+Families choosing this option must complete a FACTS Payment Plan.
+Payments may be transferred on the 5th or 20th of the month directly from savings account, check account, or credit/debit card.

+Payments must be completed by May 31, 2023 No annual fees for this service.
 Credit Card Fee: Approximately 2.85%